• Home

 Before even meeting the person, there is the review of documents that typically includes court materials or mental health treatment records.
 While meeting with the person, a mental status exam, interviews, and psychological tests may be conducted.
 A person may also be asked to sign a release of information for their mental health or medical records.
 After meeting with the person, tests are scored/interpreted and the results of the interview, tests, and records are compiled into a comprehensive report.

-Forensic evaluations are typically longer that traditional psychological assessments and may range from 2 to 12+ hours depending on a variety of factors that may include the presentation of the individual, referral question, complexity of the case, need for testing, amount of records, and other issues.
+Forensic evaluations are typically longer than traditional psychological assessments and may range from 2 to 12+ hours depending on a variety of factors that may include the presentation of the individual, referral question, complexity of the case, need for testing, amount of records, and other issues.
 Breaks may be taken or the evaluation may be conducted across several sessions.

 Individuals are seen in order from the date of receiving all of the materials.
 Once all of the materials are received, the individual is added to the list.
 After all of the documents have been reviewed, then the case will be scheduled for an appointment.
 As each case is different, no precise timeline can be given, but typically an evaluator will reach out a week or two before to schedule the appointment.
 Emergency or expedited evaluations may be requested at an increased fee, but the time frame may not always be available.